Ilysen/PharmacistReprescribed/Readme.md

 This is a modern revival of the lovely RimWorld mod [Pharmacist](https://github.com/fluffy-mods/Pharmacist), by Fluffy.
 For more thorough description including screenshots, check the Steam Workshop page.

-Like the original mod, the code for Pharmacist: Represcribed is licensed under the MIT License, which can be found in full in [MIT license](https://opensource.org/licenses/MIT). **All** code prior to commit `a4399cff346155b54263df072a791d5f59ccaf85` was written by the original author - Fluffy - and a number of contributors; you can see a full list on [the original repository](https://github.com/fluffy-mods/Pharmacist/graphs/contributors).
+Like the original mod, the code for Pharmacist: Represcribed is licensed under the [MIT License](https://opensource.org/licenses/MIT). **All** code prior to commit `a4399cff346155b54263df072a791d5f59ccaf85` was written by the original author - Fluffy - and a number of contributors; you can see a full list on [the original repository](https://github.com/fluffy-mods/Pharmacist/graphs/contributors).
 My work stands on their shoulders, and wouldn't exist without all the stuff they did to make it possible.

 Sprite content used in this mod is licensed under the [CC-BY-SA 4.0 license](http://creativecommons.org/licenses/by-sa/4.0/).
 For more info, see the Attributions section.